Gladiator (1992 film): Production

 Jon Seda made his debut on the film, auditioning for John G. Avildsen who was the original director.
 He was later called back for a screen test by Rowdy Herrington and was ultimately cast.
 He enjoyed working with Herrington, calling him a passionate director.

 Reception

 The film received an indifferent reception from critics.

-On film aggregation website Rotten Tomatoes, Gladiator received a 31% rating, with an average score of 4.4/10, based on 13 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 49 out of 100, based on 19 critics, indicating "mixed or average" reviews.

 Soundtrack

-A soundtrack containing a blend of hip hop and rock music was released on February 25, 1992, by Columbia Records.
-It failed to make it to the Billboard charts, but Warrant's cover of "We Will Rock You" was a minor hit on the Billboard Hot 100, peaking at #83.
-The soundtrack also contained the last appearance by the rap group, 3rd Bass.
+A soundtrack containing a blend of hip-hop and rock music was released on February 25, 1992, by Columbia Records.
+It failed to make it to the Billboard 200 album chart, but Warrant's cover of "We Will Rock You" was a minor hit on the Billboard Hot 100, peaking at #83.
+The soundtrack also contained the last appearance by the rap group 3rd Bass.
 Jerry Goldsmith's unused score was released by Intrada Records in 2013, but none of Brad Fiedel's retained score appears on the 1992 album.